cloudrobotics/cloudrobotics.github.io/iccr2017/registration.md

 Early bird registration deadline is 10 November.

-The Conference Dinner is not included in the congress fees and can be booked as a supplementary option.
+The Conference Dinner (Date: 22 November) is not included in the congress fees and can be booked as a supplementary option.
 Conference dinner costs 30 euros.

 <section>
         <div class="col-centered col-lg-12">